masikol/barapost/README.md

         Compression affects only FASTA and FASTQ files;
         Values: 'true', 'false' (see Example #2).
         'true' by default.

+    -t (--threads) --- number of threads to launch.
+        Affects only FASTA and FASTQ sorting (for resons see section "Notes about sorting" #6).
+        Sorter processes FAST5 files in 1 thread anyway (but it can perform "FAST5 untwisting" in parallel);
 ```

 ### Notes about sorting: